ausgaben/rheactor-server-7-legacy/README.md

 ## Handling of conflicts

-> :information_source: Client needs to resolve conflicts
+> :information_source: Clients need to resolve conflicts

 [Aggregate versions](https://github.com/ResourcefulHumans/rheactor-event-store#versioning) play an important part in the way state changes are implemented.
 The server will reject any update to an entity if the a wrong version number is [provided via the `If-Match` header](https://github.com/RHeactor/wiki/wiki/DeepDive#3-update-the-name).